-- 36.1 Upon the decision on a development application for a permitted use that complies with the Land Use Bylaw, the Development Officer shall: - (a) mail (postal service or electronic mail) or hand deliver a written notice of decision to the applicant; and - (b) post a copy of the decision in a prominent place in the Village Office for at least 14 days. - 34.2 Upon the decision on all other development permit applications, the Development Officer shall: - (a) mail (postal service or electronic mail) or hand deliver a written notice of decision to the applicant; and - (b) mail a copy of the decision to those originally notified of the development permit application, those that made written submissions, and any other person, government department or agency that may, in the opinion of the Development Officer, likely be affected; or - (c) publish a notice of the decision in a newspaper or the municipal newsletter circulated within the municipality. - 36.1 A decision of the Development Authority on an application for a development permit must be issued: - (a) in writing to the applicant in accordance with subsection 36.2; and - (b) a copy of the decision posted in a prominent place in the village office for at 21 days or posted in a newspaper circulated within the municipality or published on the official municipal website; and/or - (c) a copy of the decision sent by mail (postal service or electronic mail to those originally notified of the development permit application and any other person, government department or agency that may in the opinion of the Development Officer, likely be affected.
+- 34.1 Upon the decision on a development application for a permitted use that complies with the land use bylaw, the Development Officer shall: - (a) mail (postal service or electronic mail) or hand deliver a written notice of decision to the applicant; and

+- (b) post a copy of the decision in a prominent place in the Village Office for at least 14 days. - 34.2 Upon the decision on all other development permit applications, the Development Officer shall: - (a) mail (postal service or electronic mail) or hand deliver a written notice of decision to the applicant; and - (b) mail a copy of the decision to those originally notified of the development permit application, those that made written submissions, and any other person, government department or agency that may, in the opinion of the Development Officer, likely be affected; or - (c) publish a notice of the decision in a newspaper or the municipal newsletter circulated within the municipality. - A decision of the Development Authority on an application for a development permit must be 36.1 - (a) in writing to the applicant in accordance with subsection 36.2; and - (b) a copy of the decision posted in a prominent place in the village office for at 21 days or posted in a newspaper circulated within the municipality or published on the official municipal website; and/or - (c) a copy of the decision sent by mail (postal service or electronic mail to those originally notified of the development permit application and any other person, government department or agency that may in the opinion of the Development Officer, likely be affected. - 36.2 The Development Officer will give or send by mail (postal service or electronic mail) a copy of the decision, which specifies the date on which the decision was made, to the applicant on the same day the decision is made.

-- 36.2 The Development Officer will give or send by mail (postal service or electronic mail) a copy of the decision, which specifies the date on which the decision was made, to the applicant on the same day the decision is made. - 36.3 For the purpose of subsection 36.2, the "date on which the decision was made" means: (a) the date the Development Officer signed the notice of decision or development permit, or
+(a) the date the Development Officer signed the notice of decision or development permit, or